Why have you lost your child like motivation?

 Here is our model:

 Connecting with others is not a secret or magical skill.
 Like meditation or any other skill, it can be learned.
 When you try to connect with others, you use the emotions part of your awareness to communicate for connection.
 At the start, people give each other hints or cues when they plan for new connections.
 You will either accept these hints or cues and respond positively or you ignore them or you might even be hostile toward these hints.
 If you are operating on the right side, most of the time you respond positively to these hints from like minded people.
-If you are operating on the left side, your responses will be harsh, complaint, criticism, negative and might even be hostile.
+If you are operating on the left side, your responses might be harsh.

 Major conflicts arise between friends as the result of emotional connections that originate from the left side of our illustration.
 Exactly opposite happens when friends or married couples disagree.
 If they are operating from the right side, they use their emotional bank to joke about their disagreements.
 They might be really mad at each other, but they give each other a break.
 Rather than getting angry at each other, they make fun of each other while they are tuned to each other (strong observation), yet you can see the mutual respect is strong between them.
 They are still affectionate toward each other rich in good past feelings that acts like a reserve.
 If they share their positive awareness, they can never ignore each other or ignore what it is that make them disagree on.
 The key again is strong attention to their disagreement and the subject of disagreement.
 If, however, they start ignoring the subject of disagreement, or ignoring through lack of attention and observation, that is when they no longer share each other awareness.
 There are no emotional connections.
 Most marriages are slowly heading toward divorce when that happens.